Interior rendering of dining space by BluEntCAD

 The time of day, in particular, plays a crucial role in setting the mood of your render.
 Here’s a quick overview:

-The weather will have an effect on the lighting and mood as well.
-For example, a sunny day will give your rendering an energized, warm and vibrant mood, and bring out all the details sharply.
-A cloudy background will provide more neutral lighting and a laid-back, relaxed ambience.
+The weather will also affect the lighting and mood.
+For example, a sunny day will give your rendering an energized, warm, and vibrant mood and bring out all the details sharply.
+A cloudy background will provide more neutral lighting and a laid-back, relaxed ambiance.

-With the correct lighting, you’ll be able to convey the atmosphere you want, whether that’s cozy, professional, playful, romantic, or anything else.
+With the correct lighting, you can convey the atmosphere you want, whether cozy, professional, playful, romantic, or anything else.

 3. Photorealism in 3D Rendering

 Realistic 3D visuals don’t just serve to provide details such as layout and materials – they create atmosphere and mood.
-Sketches and drawings are capable of this, but it is much more difficult and time-consuming with them.
+Sketches and drawings are capable of this, but it is much more difficult and time-consuming to use them.

 Think of a steaming stew on a table while snow piles up outside, soft toys on the floor in a play room with summer sunlight, or a book left open on a sofa, as if the homeowner had left it there to go see who rung the doorbell.